 At the southern gateway to the Vale of St John stands a very prominent rocky buttress.
 This is Castle Rock, immortalised in Sir Walter Scott’s poetic romance, The Bridal Triermain.

-Thirlmere was originally two smaller lakes which were amalgamated into one large reservoir in 1889, thanks to the industrial revolution hitting Manchester.
+Thirlmere was originally two smaller lakes which were amalgamated into one large reservoir in 1889, thanks to the industrial revolution hitting Manchester and the demand of more water for the cotton mills.
 The villages of Armboth and Wythburn (except the church) were lost in the process.